 Job Placement Assistance

 The job must be a full-time position.
-Up to 50 percent (50%) of the trainee’s wages may be reimbursed by Workforce Investment Act funds.
+Up to 50 percent (50%) of the trainee’s wages may be reimbursed by Workforce Innovation and Opportunity Act funds.